BitcoinDesign/Guide/guide/how-it-works/introduction.md

 ### [Lightning services]({{ '/guide/how-it-works/lightning-services/' | relative_url }})

-Common user experience problems of the Lightning network that can be resolved by third-party service providers.
+Common user experience problems of the lightning network that can be resolved by third-party service providers.

 ---